 Monitoring

 e Guide Adequate data continue to be collected to detect any increase in risk level.
 Information is adequate to support the development of strategies to manage ecosystem impacts.

 Met?
-Yes No
+Yes Yes

 Rationa ale

 Information on ecosystem components is collected continually and ecological risk assessment is regularly carried out within this fishery and region.
-This is sufficient to reach at least the 80 level for this scoring issue.
+This information has been used, and continues to be used to support the development of strategies to manage ecosystem impacts, as explained in PI 2.5.2. hence the SG100 is met.